 More often than not, minors find themselves involved in conspiracy investigations.
 An individual may be considered a conspiracy member without knowing the identities of the other alleged conspirators or being aware of all the scheme details.
 If you are being charged with conspiracy, it is imperative to hire an experienced criminal defense attorney as early as possible in the investigation process.

 Texas Drug Conspiracy Attorney in Georgetown

 If you are facing criminal charges, or if you are accused of being a member of a drug conspiracy in TX, it is important to obtain legal representation.
 Our criminal defense lawyers are fully confident in our ability to handle even the most complex criminal cases.
-You should give Law Office of Price & Wiggins, P.C. a call immediately to discuss your case.
+You should give Price & Twine, PLLC a call immediately to discuss your case.

-Law Office of Price & Wiggins, P.C. defends clients in Georgetown, Texas.
+Price & Twine, PLLC defends clients in Georgetown, Texas.
 We also represent people from the Williamson and Bell County area including Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights.
 Contact us today at (512) 354-1880 to receive your free initial consultation.

 - Drug Conspiracy in Texas

 - What is a Controlled Substance in Texas?